livingcomputermuseum/sImlac/imlac/notes/readme.txt

                        complete.
 (Hit Ctrl-C to return to the debugger.)

 step frame start    :  Runs until the start of the next frame.

+set cpu type [type] :  Sets the type of Imlac system sImlac will emulate.
+                       Valid options are "PDS1" and "PDS4".
+Switching the cpu type in the middle of a running program will produce interesting results.

+enable mit mode     :  Turns on MIT's DADR addressing modifications.
+This is
+                       necessary to run some Imlac software from MIT.

+disable mit mode    :  The opposite of the above.

 edit memory [addr]  :  Begins a very simple memory editor starting at address
                        'addr'.
 You will be shown the current address\contents,